 - You get a debit card to pay for eligible expenses.
-Or, you can submit claims to Discovery Benefits for reimbursement.
+Or, you can submit claims to WEX for reimbursement.

 - Timing is everything: Expenses must be incurred during the FSA plan year, which is January 1 – December 31, and reimbursement must be requested by April 30 the following year.

 - Plan carefully!
 You could lose any remaining balance at the end of that plan year if you don’t meet the timing requirements for when the expense occurred and when the reimbursement is requested.